AapoSoukkio/Helsinki-city-bike-app/README.md

 ## How to run the project

 To run the project, you need Visual Studio 2022 installed on your machine.
+You can download it [here](https://visualstudio.microsoft.com/vs/)
 Here are the steps to run the project:

-1. Download the SQLite database file to your local machine from this link: https://drive.google.com/file/d/1TctURFUU7Dm6GDwttHhvJW19gUsrdcYU/view?usp=sharing

-2. Clone the project from GitHub to your local machine.
+1. Clone the project from GitHub to your local machine.
 You can also copy the project straight to the Visual Studio 2022 by following these instructions https://learn.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo?view=vs-2022

+2. Download the SQLite database file to your local machine from this link: https://drive.google.com/file/d/1TctURFUU7Dm6GDwttHhvJW19gUsrdcYU/view?usp=sharing

 3. Copy the SQLite database file BikeApp.db under the Server folder.

   Note: Do this BEFORE you run the project for the first time or otherwise the application will create a empty database and you will not be able see any data.
   Ofcource you can always delete the empty database (it's going to create it under Server folder) and copy the database provided at step 1.
 Or seed the database however you want but it may affect the operation of the program.

 4. Open the solution file Solita.HelsinkiBikeApp.sln in Visual Studio 2022.

 5. Set the Solita.HelsinkiBikeApp.Server project as the startup project (if it's not by default').

 6. Press F5 or click the 'Run' button to start the server and launch the application in your default web browser.
   The application will automatically open in your default browser using the HTTPS URL https://localhost:7293.
   If you prefer to use the HTTP URL, you can manually type in the URL http://localhost:5293 in your browser.

   Note: The size of the database file is quite large and it may take some time to download.
 It is recommended to have a stable internet connection while downloading the file.
+If you encounter problems when trying to load the database, please try with a different browser.
+Downloading the database has been tested successfully with Google Chrome and Microsoft Edge.
+  It is still possible that due to your browser settings, loading the database will cause difficulties.
+In this case, I ask you to contact me immediately and I will deliver the database to you by another route.
+My contact information can be found under my Github profile.

 ## Tests

-This project includes unit tests for the server-side code.
+This project includes unit tests for the backend-side code.
 The tests use the NUnit testing framework.

 ### How to run the tests